pay360/mobilesdk-ios/README.md

 NSError *invalidCredentials = [PPOPaymentValidator validateCredentials:credentials];
 ```

 Build a representation of your payment, by instantiating an instance of **PPOPayment**.
-This requires three parameters, each of which require information about your payment.

 There is also the opportunity to provide custom fields or details of financial services.